Orlyonok: Orlyonok culture

 Orlyonok has its own history and traditions, one of the most important among them – respect for people, their work, their personality, and experience ...
 This requires future "Eaglets" to have a certain culture of communication and interaction with peers and adults.
-Furthermore, almost everything is planned and done by the kids themselves, as part of joint activities performed together with teachers and peers.
+Furthermore, almost everything is planned and done by the children themselves, as part of joint activities performed together with teachers and peers.
 For example, self-help is the rule of the day: from simple things like making one's bed in the morning and self-care, to collectively serving a rotating duty around the camp and in the dining rooms.

 Though having a lot in common with the world-wide Scouts youth, the Eaglets' culture has a few notable points distinguishing them, one of them – not being separated into groups based on gender.
 Eaglets, too, enjoy camping and hiking, they place great emphasis on being self-reliant, responsible and trustworthy when asked for help.
 It is also stressed that merely accumulating a history of achievements is secondary to the goal of self-development and growth, with everyone's input helping to grow all together as a team.